-Friends and neighbors have mentioned a few agent names and you’ve seen some signs and ads around town.
+Say you live in Virginia-Highland and friends and neighbors have mentioned a few agent names.
+Plus, you’ve seen some signs and ads around the neighborhood.
 Now you’re ready to meet a few agents and get moving with listing your home for sale.

 These 10 questions will help you decide:

 - Can you tell me about your experience?